-Region: TAP expected to start gas transport in November16.
-October 2020. / SEE Energy News
+Region: TAP expected to start gas transport in November, SEE Energy News

 After almost four and a half years since the start of construction of Trans Adriatic Pipeline, the project is substantially complete, said TAP AG, a company in charge of the construction and operation of Trans-Adriatic gas pipeline (TAP).